bingzheliu/Kivi/README.md

 Verification parameters:
-  -o, --original        Disable finding minimal examples and verify for the original configs -f, --fast_find       When finding minimal examples, find the minimal scale faster instead of trying all the scales -a, --all_violation   Find all violations (default: stop after finding one) -v VERBOSE_LEVEL, --verbose_level VERBOSE_LEVEL
+  -o, --original        Disable finding minimal examples and verify for the original configs -f FAST_FIND, --fast_find FAST_FIND
+                        When finding minimal examples, find the minimal scale faster instead of trying all the scales.
+Speed can be chosen from 0 to 3.
+With default 0 the origional speed.
+  -a, --all_violation   Find all violations (default: stop after finding one) -v VERBOSE_LEVEL, --verbose_level VERBOSE_LEVEL
                         Log level for generated examples.
 Smaller value means less hints in the examples.
+  -r, --random          Enable the verifier to automatically try random seed for verification.
+If -to is not defined, the default timeout for each random number is 10sec.
+  -to TIMEOUT, --timeout TIMEOUT
+                        Timeout for each pan execuation.
+  -eh, --extreamly_high_confidence
+                        Enable extreamly high confidence mode for verification.
+Default: disable -- verification will stop at N(Node) = 10 with high confidence.
+  -ig INTENTS_GROUP, --intents_group INTENTS_GROUP
+                        Defines how many intents to be verified at a time.
+Defualt is 0, meaning all intents verified together.

 Spin options:
   Options sent to pan or spin.
 All options need to be quoted and seperated by comma without dash, e.g., 'm10000, n'